Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     price_outpost: '500.0'
     # The price for a town to expand one townblock.
     price_claim_townblock: '25.0'
+    # How much every additionally claimed townblock increases in cost.
+Set to 1 to deactivate this.
+1.3 means +30% to every bonus claim block cost.
+    price_claim_townblock_increase: '1.0'
+    # The amount refunded to a town when they unclaim a townblock.
+    # Warning: do not set this higher than the cose to claim a townblock.
+    # It is advised that you do not set this to the same price as claiming either, otherwise towns will get around using outposts to claim far away.
+    price_claim_townblock_refund: '0.0'
     # How much it costs a player to buy extra blocks.
     price_purchased_bonus_townblock: '25.0'
     # How much every extra bonus block costs more.
 Set to 1 to deactivate this.
 1.2 means +20% to every bonus claim block cost.